VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

 .. code-block:: python

-    def open_authenticate_ws_endpoint(self, fromip, endpoint):
+    def open_authenticate_ws_endpoint(self, username, password, endpoint):
+        """ Authenticate that the user is known to the system.

+        Return True if the user is known  and opens the websocketotherwise returns False.
+        :param username:
+        :param password:
+        :return: list(groups) or None
         """
-        Callback method from when websockets are opened.
-The endpoine must be '/' delimited with the second to last section being the session of a logged in user to volttron central itself.

-        :param fromip:
-        :param endpoint:
-            A string representing the endpoint of the websocket.
-        :return:
-        """
-        _log.debug("OPENED ip: {} endpoint: {}".format(fromip, endpoint))
-        try:
-            session = endpoint.split('/')[-2]
-        except IndexError:
-            _log.error("Malformed endpoint.
-Must be delimited by '/'") _log.error(
-                'Endpoint must have valid session in second to last position') return False

-        if not self._authenticated_sessions.check_session(session, fromip):
-            _log.error("Authentication error for session!")
-            return False
+        if username in self.users.keys():
+            # Do a naive hash of the user supplied password and if success return
+            # the groups that the user holds.
+            if self.users[username]['password'] == hashlib.sha512(password).hexdigest():
                 _log.debug('Websocket allowed.')
                 self._websocket_endpoints.add(endpoint)
                 return True
+        _log.error("Authentication error for session!")
+        return False

     def _ws_closed(self, endpoint):
         _log.debug("CLOSED endpoint: {}".format(endpoint))